ssilverman/QNEthernet/README.md

 to consider that too.
 That is, currently, beyond the scope of this document, however.

-The `qnethernet_free_allocator` function is only called if `qnethernet_get_allocator` returns false and a socket could not be created.
+The `qnethernet_altcp_free_allocator` function is only called if `qnethernet_altcp_get_allocator` returns false and a socket could not be created.
 The application should still only actually free the allocator contents if it is known that they can be freed.
 The application needs to manage this.

 An implementation might look something like this: